 And one last way to use your poles: during aerobic and leg exercises… even in your living room.
 Yup.
 I’ve done DVD exercise programs that would have been impossible without the stability of the poles.
 There’s no way I could’ve done lunges and many other exercises (even kickboxing) without tumbling over.
 Be forewarned, however, that wildly swinging poles could whack anything within pole distance (flower vase, delicate porcelain statuette, grandfather’s urn, or, oops, spouse).
 So be careful if you try this.
 Speaking of working out, just using trekking poles while walking can burn 20-40 percent more calories and works the upper body.
 Double bonus!

 Trekking poles and canes from Leki and Black Diamond were donated for testing purposes.
-As an Amazon Associate I earn from qualifying purchases.
-These funds help maintain this website.
-Details.

 EXPLORE THIS GUIDE: